Turidus/Minigames/README.md

 game.

 The maximum gameboard size is 120 gameblocks.
 This action will warn if the gameboard is to big and skip surplus blocks.

+2) RegionSwapAction in MinigamesRegion
+This action swaps or replaces all blocks in on region with the blocks of a different region of equal size

+3) Killer Trigger
+This trigger fires on player death but targets the killer instead of the dead player